domagalski/lifxdev/README.md

 Dependencies can be installed from the requirements file:

 ```
+# Requirements for the core library.
 pip install -r requirements.txt

+# Requirements for the testing/development.
+pip install -r requirements-dev.txt
 ```

 Once dependencies are installed, `lifxdev` can be installed normally: